Matchings in matroids over abelian groups: Main results

 \begin{theorem} Let $M$ be a sparse paving matroid over $G$.
 If $0\notin E(M)$ then $M$ is matched to itself. \end{theorem}

 The rest of our results concern asymmetric matchings.
 We begin this discussion by investigating the following question:

 \begin{question} Let $G$ be an abelian torsion-free group or a cyclic group of prime order.
 Let $M$ be a matroid over $G$ and let $N$ be a sparse paving matroid over $G$, both of the same rank $n$, so that $|E(M)|\leq |E(N)|$ and $0\notin E(N)$.
-Is $M$ matched to $N$? \end{question}

-Note that without imposing the condition of $N$ being sparse paving, one cannot guarantee that $M$ is matched to $N$, as is shown in Section \ref{sec:examples} (see Example \ref{counterexample (asymmetric)}).
+Is $M$ matched to $N$? \end{question} \begin{remark} Notice that in Question \ref{main sparse asy}, the condition $|E(M)|\leq |E(N)|$ is imposed as otherwise if $|E(M)|$ is arbitrarily larger than $|E(N)|$, then the matchability condition $a_i+b_i\notin E(M)$ may not hold in most situations. \end{remark} Note that without imposing the condition of $N$ being sparse paving, one cannot guarantee that $M$ is matched to $N$, as is shown in Section \ref{sec:examples} (see Example \ref{counterexample (asymmetric)}).

 In the next theorem we provide four different conditions for $M$ to be matched to $N$.
 We need the following definitions.
 Let $G$ be an abelian group, $x, a\in G$ and let $k$ be a positive integer.
 A {\em progression} of length $k$ with difference $x$ and initial term $a$ is a subset of $G$ of the form $ \{a,a+x,a+2x,...,a+(k-1)x\}. $.
 We say $A$ is a {\em{semi-progression}} if $A\setminus\{a\}$ is a progression, for some $a\in A$.